agateau/blog/2017/more-focused-planet-posts/index.md

+pub_date: 2017-01-07 11:47:15 +01:00
-public: false
+public: true
-tags: [pko, puc]
+tags: [pko]
-title: More focused Planet posts
+title: More focused Planet KDE posts
 summary: |
-    Changing the way this blog posts are aggregated on Planet KDE and Planet Ubuntu.
+    Changing the way this blog posts are aggregated on Planet KDE.

-My blog has been syndicated on [Planet KDE][pko] and [Planet Ubuntu][puc] for a long time, but sometimes topics I want to write about are not really relevant for these aggregators, so either I write them anyway and end up feeling a bit guilty for spamming, or I refrain from writing at all.
+My blog has been syndicated on [Planet KDE][pko] and [Planet Ubuntu][puc] for a long time, but sometimes topics I want to write about are not really relevant to these aggregators, so I either refrain from writing, or write anyway and end up feeling a bit guilty for spamming.

 [pko]: http://planet.kde.org
 [puc]: http://planet.ubuntu.com

-Today I decided to change the feeds used to syndicate this blog on both aggregators.
-Planet Ubuntu will receive mainly free software related posts and Planet KDE mainly Qt or KDE related posts.
+I decided to make some changes to fix that.
+I got my blog removed from Planet Ubuntu since I am no longer an Ubuntu member.
+I then pointed Planet KDE aggregator to a specific feed so that I can decide which posts end up on there.
+This will ensure Planet KDE receives mostly Qt or KDE related posts from me, even if I still sneak in a random post from time to time.

-I plan to write on more diverse topics now that I know I won't be pushing off-topic content to the Planets anymore.
+I plan to write on more diverse topics now that I know I won't be pushing off-topic content to Planet KDE anymore.
 If you want to get all my posts, subscribe to the [full feed](/feed) or follow me on [Twitter][].

 [Twitter]: https://twitter.com/aureliengateau